 Review: Skin Doctors Instant Eyelift Eye Lifting Serum

-This is a shame, really, because if your eyes ARE in need of a lift, this product may well be of interest to you.
 This is a clear serum which comes in a pump-action dispenser, and is applied under the eyes to lift and smooth them.
 It’s an instant effect, but not a permanent one, so while it’s claimed that this will make your under-eye area look better within a few minutes of application, it won’t stay that way.
 In fact, it’ll last for about eight hours, before returning, Cinderella-like, to normal.

 I’ve tried this a few times now, following the instructions on the box, which tell me to shake the bottle thoroughly and then apply a few drops of serum under each eye.
 Importantly, you’re not supposed to use your facial muscles any more than necessary while it’s drying, which will tale 2-3 minutes.
 What’s actually happening here, you see, is that the serum is forming a “film” over your skin, which will tighten it and hold it in place, creating the illusion of smooth, non-baggy eyes.
 In other words, it effectively “freezes” your skin in place, although the word “freezes” is misleading here, because a) it’s not cold and b) you will still be able to move the skin afterwards – it’s not going actually immobilise anything.
 The reason they tell you not to blink your eyes too much, or screw up your face, say, while it’s drying is that if you do that, it’ll just seal the expression lines you’ve just made in place instead, and no one wants that, do they?